Mon–Fri 8AM–5PM

 In essence, maintaining a balanced pH isn’t just about ensuring clear water.
 It plays a pivotal role in ensuring that the pool remains a safe and healthy environment for everyone.
 Regular testing and adjustments are critical for the wellness of both the pool and its users.

-How to Check pH
+How to Test

-Routine pool water tests are vital to ensure it remains within the ideal pH range of 7.2 to 7.8, safeguarding its usability.
+Routine pool water tests are vital to ensure it remains within the ideal range of 7.2 to 7.8, safeguarding its usability.
 While home test kits offer a glimpse of your pool’s chemical balance, a comprehensive assessment is best left to local pool experts, like the Certified Pool Operators at Clear Impressions.
 They’ll need a water sample to evaluate vital chemical levels, including chlorine, pH, alkalinity, cyanuric acid, salt, and calcium hardness.

-Ways to Modify pH
+Ways to Modify

-When your pool water shows a high pH, it’s time to introduce an acidic agent like muriatic acid or sodium bisulfate.
-Conversely, for a low pH, an alkaline substance like sodium carbonate is needed.
+When your pool water shows a high reading, it’s time to introduce an acidic agent like muriatic acid or sodium bisulfate.
+Conversely, for a low reading, an alkaline substance like sodium carbonate is needed.
 Given the sensitivity of these chemicals, heed the manufacturer’s guidelines or consider enlisting an expert.
 Introduce chemicals gradually, consistently checking the pH, to avoid over-adjustment which can be challenging to rectify.
 Clear Impressions recommends using a calculator like this LSI calculator from Orenda.

-Tips for pH Balance & Maintenance
+Tips for Balance & Maintenance

-Consistent pH maintenance demands regular testing and adjustment.
+Consistent maintenance demands regular testing and adjustment.
 Ideally, test your pool water weekly, particularly during high swim seasons.
 After substantial rainfall or heightened pool activity, an additional test is recommended.

 Final Thoughts